underlay/tasl.io/content/docs/literals.md

 namespace ex http://example.com/
 namespace xsd http://www.w3.org/2001/XMLSchema#

-literal string xsd:string
-literal integer xsd:integer
 literal myCustomLiteralName ex:hello/world
+literal xsd_integer xsd:integer

-class ex:Person :: {
+class ex:Thing :: {
-  ex:name -> string
-  ex:age -> integer
   ex:foo -> myCustomLiteralName
+  ex:bar -> xsd_integer
 }
 ```

-Here, `string`, `integer`, and `myCustomLiteralName` are all local type variables.
-Once we define them, we can use the bare identifiers (`string`, etc.) as type expressions later in the schema.
+Here, we use the `literal` keyword statment to define local variables `myCustomLiteralName` and `xsd_integer` as literal types with datatypes `http://example.com/hello/world` and `http://www.w3.org/2001/XMLSchema#integer`.
+Once we define them, we can use the bare identifiers `myCustomLiteralName` and `xsd_integer` as type expressions later in the schema.

 ## where do datatypes come from?